pactus-project/pactus-website/content/blog/2026-03-19-sandbox-dapps.md

 If we can keep these costs down or reduce them, we may be able to make blockchain applications more accessible and cost-effective for developers and users alike.
-This is where Pactus offers an innovative solution: Storage as a file.
+This is where Pactus offers an innovative solution: storage as a file.

 ## Storage as File